karlhulme/dsengi/README.md

 ## Choosing between Mongo and Cosmos

+The primary reason for choosing Mongo over Cosmos right now, is that Mongo provides a fully supported local development experience.
+That's the direct install of Mongo and the use of Compass to interact with it.
+A similar setup can be achieved with Cosmos, except the emulator is in preview (and has been for years) and there is no visual editor for quick changes.

 | Topic               | Cosmos                              | Mongo                                |
 | ------------------- | ----------------------------------- | ------------------------------------ |
 | Collection limit    | 25 on 400 RUs                       | 500 on shared M0                     |